MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 ### Experiment

 The Experiment covers everything.
-It's where the room exists, with boxes inside of them, and also where the Prisoners live.
+It's where the room exists, with Boxes inside of them, and also where the Prisoners live.

-When created, the Experiment generates 100 Prisoners as well as a Room (which comes with 100 boxes).
-When `run` is called the Experiment sends each Prisoner in to open Boxes.
+When created, the Experiment generates 100 Prisoners as well as a Room (which comes with 100 Boxes).
+When `run` is called the Experiment sends each Prisoner into the Room to open Boxes, using the above strategy.
 It records how many Boxes the Prisoner had to open to find their number.

-If any Prisoner has to check more than 50 Boxes to find their number, then the Prisoners fail to be freed from the prison.
+If any Prisoner has to check more than 50 Boxes to find their number, then the Prisoners `fail` to be freed from the prison.
+If all of them get to their Box by opening 50 or fewer boxes, they `succeed`.

-Experiment can be run many times, using as many Boxes as desired.  `Experiment.run_n_times(num_times, num_boxes)` will return the success rate of the Prisoners.
+Experiment can be run many times, using as many Boxes as desired.  `Experiment.run_n_times(num_times, num_boxes)` will return the success rate of the Prisoners after that many runs.

 When I ran the Experiment 1,000 times with 100 boxes, sure enough the success rate of the Prisoners was 30.56%.
 Looks like they were a bit unlucky.
 After increasing to 1,000,000 Experiments, they had a success rate of 31.18, closer to the average.

 So yes, this solution is correct.
-Using the "loop" strategy, prisoners have, on average, a 31% chance of surviving.
+Using the "loop" strategy prisoners have, on average, a 31% chance of surviving.
 I'm still having a hard time wrapping my head around that.

 Something very fun to think about: I increased the number of Boxes to 1,000,000, and the Prisoners STILL survived 30.7% of the time using the strategy.
 Compared to the 2<sup>1,000,000</sup> chance they had of surviving otherwise (not even going to try to display that number).